aaronmams/jekyll-now/_posts/2017-01-19-Trump'onomics 101.md

 ## 3. Manufacturing output is waaaaay up

 There's no way around this one.
 Productivity increases have pushed U.S. manufacturing output to historically high levels.
+We are unequivocally making more shit, with less shit, and possibly - but not certainly - paying workers more to do it.

 Data: